Aeschyl/Lodestar/README.md

 - This page has a map
   - You can click an orange marker on this map to get details on it
 - This page also has a list of locations
-  - You can also click on these to get details on it
 - The details include of the attraction, distance, and weather conditions
 ### Extra Pages
 - These pages don't pertain to finding attractions